 Regional trains are the heart and soul of European train travel.
-They will take you almost anywhere you want to go in Europe, from the smallest village to the largest capital.
+They'll take you almost anywhere you want to go in Europe, from the smallest villages to the largest capitals.
 There are always plenty of regional trains going in every direction – so go out there and discover Europe!

 What are regional trains?

 Regional trains are an excellent way to get around Europe.
 These trains may not have the speed and luxury of high-speed trains, but they're still a very comfortable means of travel.
 You will find toilets on board and sometimes there are snack trolleys or vending machines.
 The availability of other facilities, such as Wi-Fi, depends on the train you’re on and the country you’re traveling in.

 There are many advantages of traveling by regional train.
 Here are a few of them:

 Go off the beaten track and visit some of Europe's charming towns and villages.

 Meet locals on the train as these are the trains they most often take.

 Enjoy flexible travel.
 If you miss your train you can simply board the next one, since regional trains have frequent services.